emacs-mirror/emacs/mps/manual/source/topic/thread.rst

     memory from the :term:`client program` and handles the signals that result from barrier hits.

-    Your program must not mask ``SIGBUS`` (on OS X) or ``SIGSEGV`` (on FreeBSD or Linux).
+    * On Linux and FreeBSD, your program must not mask or handle ``SIGSEGV``.

+    * On Windows, you must not install a first-chance exception handler.

+    * On OS X, you must not install a thread-local Mach exception handler for ``EXC_BAD_ACCESS`` exceptions.

-    If your program needs to handle these signals, or handle first-chance exceptions (on Windows), then it must co-operate with the MPS.
-At present, there's no documented mechanism for
-    co-operating: if you are in this situation, please :ref:`contact us <contact>`.
+    All of these things are, in fact, possible, but your program must co-operate with the MPS.
+At present, there's no documented mechanism for co-operating: if you are in this situation, please :ref:`contact us <contact>`.

 .. index::
    single: thread; interface